 Abstract

 Vegetation communities and the habitat they provide are significantly impacted by humans in social-ecological systems.
 Yet the urban matrix must provide sufficient resources to support successful local species conservation.
 Thus understanding factors shaping vegetation communities and the resulting habitat quality and quantity available to other trophic levels in the urban matrix facilitates decision-making to support local species.
 Vegetation habitat on residential property is increasingly well studied, yet these efforts have not extended to commercial land uses.
 I examined the tree and shrub communities on office developments in Redmond and Bellevue, Washington, USA, and the variation explained by socio-economic context and development and landscaping choices.
-Woody vegetation communities on office developments in Redmond and Bellevue, Washington are heterogenous with groups characterized by native and ornamental specie,with implications for how urban ecologists sample.
-Additionally, I found evidence that development and landscaping choices, not socio-economic variables, are behind major divisions in vegetation groups in contrast with previous research on residential property.
-This impacts the quality and quantity of habitat provided by woody vegetation on office developments, with important implications for conservation and public policy.
+Woody vegetation communities were heterogenous within this understudied single urban land use.
+Using flexible beta clustering and indicator species analysis, I found that woody tree and shrub communities grouped by origin (native or ornamental).
+Development and landscaping choices, not socio-economic variables, better explained plant community structure

 Introduction

-Human actions when developing and landscaping urban land influence patterns of vegetation community composition, abundance, and distribution through disturbance and succession mechanisms (Avolio et al., 2018; Faeth et al., 2011; Lehmann et al., 2014; Pickett et al., 2008).
+Land development and subsequent landscaping decisions influence urban land patterns of vegetation community composition, abundance, and distribution through disturbance and succession mechanisms (Avolio et al., 2018; Faeth et al., 2011; Lehmann et al., 2014; Pickett et al., 2008).
 These patterns of the vegetation community alter ecosystem service provision and habitat quality and quantity in social-ecological systems (Byrne, 2007; Faeth et al., 2011; Lehmann et al., 2014).

 In the Puget Sound region, development has replaced fire as the primary disturbance driver and precursor to new forest stands (Gibb and Hochuli, 2002; Halpern and Spies, 1995; Sharpe et al., 1986; Walcott, 1899).
-The mechanisms of disturbance when clearing and grading land for development include removing trees and other vegetation, removing topsoil, and compacting soil with heavy equipment [Andres and Smith (2004); Dorney et al. (1984); McKinney (2002); Grimm et al. (2017); Turner (2005); Figure 1].
-Vegetation patterns impacted include species composition, abundance, and distribution, patch structure, legacy vegetation, vegetation structure, plant establishment, and seed banks (Alberti, 2005; Byrne, 2007; Faeth et al., 2011; Gibb and Hochuli, 2002; Mullaney et al., 2015; Peters et al., 2011; Pickett et al., 2001; Sharpe et al., 1986).
+The mechanisms of disturbance when clearing and grading land for development include removing most vegetation, removing topsoil, and compacting soil with heavy equipment [Andres and Smith (2004); Dorney et al. (1984); McKinney (2002); Grimm et al. (2017); Turner (2005); Figure 1].
 Decisions made by developers and land owners at the time of development determine the extent of disturbance and influence future site conditions.
 For example, choosing to preserve existing trees determines legacy vegetation and influences important stand characteristics like tree age (Dorney et al., 1984).